 Fitting the blood-to-plasma or plasma-to-blood ratios

 The plasma must be separated from blood, and the radioactivity and mass of both plasma and blood samples (or the precipitant left in the tube after most of plasma is removed) must be measured.
-Radioactivity measurement is hampered by the fast decay of radioactivity, especially with C-11 labeled tracers.
+Radioactivity measurement is hampered by the fast decay of radioactivity, especially with C-11 labeled radiopharmaceuticals.
 Fitting of a mathematical function to the fraction curves reduces variation and enables interpolation and extrapolation of the ratio curve, for the conversion of blood TAC to plasma.

 The plasma-to-blood and blood-to-plasma ratio curves can be very different for different radiotracers, requiring development of a model of its own for each radiotracer, or empirically selecting a suitable function.